WayneXuCN/ModularDashboard/docs/en/README.md

-# Research Dashboard Documentation
+# Modular Dashboard Documentation

-Welcome to the Research Dashboard documentation.
-This guide will help you understand how to install, configure, and use the Research Dashboard application.
+Welcome to the Modular Dashboard documentation.
+This guide will help you understand how to install, configure, and use the Modular Dashboard application.

 ## Table of Contents